-Mr. Kaernerk (interpretation): Thank you, Mr. Speaker, for acknowledging me, although I was trying to prepare my papers. (interpretation ends) (interpretation ends) I would like to touch base on the much needed school in the community of Sanirajak, Mr. Speaker.
+Mr. Kaernerk (interpretation): Thank you, Mr. Speaker, for acknowledging me, although I was trying to prepare my papers.

-As I rise today to call upon our government to introduce a new school project for the community of Sanirajak in the government's upcoming capital process.
+(interpretation ends) Mr. Speaker, I would like to touch base on the muchneeded school in the community of Sanirajak, Mr. Speaker, as I rise today to call upon our government to introduce a new school project for the community of Sanirajak in the government's upcoming capital process.

 Mr. Speaker, we are all aware that education is the foundation, let me mention again, the foundation for our future path in life.
-Any student dreaming of entering a trade, going to Nunavut Sivuniksavut, starting a course at Nunavut Arctic College or entering university, must have a solid educational foundation.
+Any student dreaming of entering a trade, going to Nunavut Sivuniksavut, starting a course at Arctic College, or entering university must have a solid educational foundation.

 Now, the population of Sanirajak has been growing steadily.
 Statistics published on the Nunavut government website show that the population of young children entering elementary school doubled between 2001 and 2020.

-So, Mr. Speaker, the size of the school accommodating our elementary students has not changed over those past 20 years.
+Mr. Speaker, the size of the school accommodating our elementary students has not changed over those past 20 years.
 The school is handling twice the number of students than it was 20 years ago.
 There is severe overcrowding.
 In saying that, they are even using the kitchen as a classroom for cultural programs.
 That is one of the overcrowding issues that we are experiencing due to the shortage of classrooms.

-Mr. Speaker, our teachers work very hard, and I would like to acknowledge the teachers that are handling our students in our schools, I would like to acknowledge that they are doing a great job, and when it comes to Bill 25 that was passed in the previous government, once full-day kindergarten starts, our teachers will experience more burnout and be more stressed out due to overcrowding in the school of Sanirajak.
+Mr. Speaker, our teachers work very hard and I would like to acknowledge the teachers that are handling our students in our schools.
+I would like to show my acknowledgement that they are doing a great job.
+When it comes to Bill 25 that was passed in the previous government and if full kindergarten starts, our teachers will be more burned out and stressed out due to overcrowding in the school of Sanirajak.